What are tarballs, and how do they form?

 Are there more tarballs on beaches along the East Coast than on the West Coast?

-The number of tarballs found on the beach depends on several factors: tanker traffic, wind patterns, sea currents, whether an oil spill occurred recently, and how often the beach is cleaned.
-Obviously, some beaches may have more tarballs than others, but to our knowledge, East Coast beaches are not necessarily more polluted with tarballs than beaches along the West Coast of the United States.
+The number of tarballs found on a beach depends on several factors: tanker traffic, wind patterns, sea currents, whether an oil spill occurred recently, natural seeps, and how often the beach is cleaned.
+Obviously, some regional beaches may have more tarballs than others, but to our knowledge, there is no general agreement that beaches along one particular coast are more polluted with tarballs than beaches along another coast of the United States.

 New tarballs appearing on a beach may indicate an oil spill.
 If you notice unusual numbers of tarballs on the beaches, call the U.S. Coast Guard any time at 800.424.8802.